Samsung Galaxy Note9: Design, specs, features, and pricing

 The Note series has long been a showcase for bleeding edge, top-of-the-line technology, and the Note9 continues in that tradition.

 The 6.4-inch Super AMOLED+ screen is a bona fide stunner.
-It’s got a Quad HD+ resolution (2,560 x 1,440 pixels) and a super-bright panel that’s about 10 percent brighter than that of the Galaxy S9 and S9+.
+It’s got a Quad HD+ resolution (2,560 x 1,440 pixels; 516 pixels per inch) and a super-bright panel that’s about 10 percent brighter than that of the Galaxy S9 and S9+.
 That’s impressive — Samsung previously declared the two phones’ 700 nit screens the “brightest ever” on a Galaxy series.

 Just like the Galaxy S9 and S9+ before it, the Note9’s panel is certified by the UHD Alliance for Mobile HDR (High Dynamic Range) Premium content.
 (Without getting into the weeds, HDR videos and video games have a wider color gamut and brightness range, contributing to a picture that’s not only more accurate, but more visually pleasing.)
 And the phone’s software — specifically Samsung’s Software Video Enhancer — takes full advantage of the screen’s improvements by, when enabled, automatically boosting the illumination and color contrast of steaming and local video.